Career Definition for a Robot Technician

 Alternate Career Options

 Electronics engineers work on the research and development of electrical components and systems.
 They may explore ways to adjust or improve existing systems or create new systems to meet a need, such as in the fields of communications, medical science, or the military.
 Entry-level jobs typically require an ABET-accredited bachelor's degree in electronics engineering or a closely related field.
 Professional licensing may be preferred by employers; the qualifications for licensure include completion of an ABET-accredited degree program, work experience, and two exams.
-Electronics engineers can expect little to no job growth (0%) per the BLS, with any growth occurring in electronics engineering services because of the propensity of companies to contract out these responsibilities instead of expanding their own staff.
-The median pay for electronics engineers was $95,230 in 2015, according to the BLS.
+Electronics engineers can expect a 4% increase in employment per the BLS, with any growth occurring in electronics engineering services because of the propensity of companies to contract out these responsibilities instead of expanding their own staff.
+The median pay for electronics engineers was $102,700 in 2018, according to the BLS.

 Electronics Engineering Technician

 An electronics engineering technician also works in research and development, helping engineers by building, repairing, and maintaining working electrical control systems and prototypes like those used in communications, medical, and computer industries, among others.
 They run tests and make adjustments as needed so that these systems work as intended.
 This career requires an associate's degree in electronics engineering technology or a closely related field.
 Voluntary professional certification in electrical power testing is available to those electronics engineering technicians working in some industries, like electric power.
-The BLS reports that the total number of jobs for electronics engineering technicians is expected to drop by 2% from 2014-2024, and that electronics engineering technicians earned median pay of $61,130 in 2015.
+The BLS reports that the total number of jobs for electrical and electronics engineering technicians is expected to grow by 2% from 2016-2026 and that these professionals earned median pay of $64,330 in 2018.